PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Experiments

 \subsection{3D Visual Grounding Results}

-As summarized in Tab.~\ref{tab:benchmark}, \textbf{PanoGrounder} achieves state-of-the-art or top-2 results on most splits, with clear gains on the human-annotated Nr3D and ScanRefer benchmarks.
-We observe that mixed training on ScanRefer and ReferIt3D (\emph{S+R}) consistently improves performance, as in the case of 3D-VisTA~\cite{zhu20233d_vista}, GPS~\cite{jia2024sceneverse}, and PQ3D~\cite{zhu2024pq3d}.
-For a fair comparison, we indicate this in the table by grouping rows into \emph{Single Dataset} and \emph{Multi Dataset} sections.
+As summarized in \cref{tab:benchmark}, PanoGrounder achieves state-of-the-art or top-2 results on most splits, with clear gains on the human-annotated Nr3D and ScanRefer benchmarks.
+We observe that mixed training on ScanRefer and ReferIt3D (\emph{S+R}) consistently improves performance, as also seen in 3D-VisTA~\cite{zhu20233d_vista}, GPS~\cite{jia2024sceneverse}, and PQ3D~\cite{zhu2024pq3d} (marked with $^\dagger$ in \cref{tab:benchmark}); we therefore group rows into \emph{Single Dataset} and \emph{Multi Dataset} sections for a fair comparison.